Choosing your Material

 Granite– The Classic Natural Stone, has been used for decades as a Countertop Material.
 Light and Dark options, many different finishes available.
 Requires sealing to ensure longevity and durability, slightly vulnerable to acidity so it needs a specialized cleaner, yet handles heat nicely, and is cheaper in cost.

 Quartz– The Man-Made Brainchild, natural stone meets ingenuity.
 Quartz Countertops have come a long way since their debut 15 years ago.
-Quartz are scratch resistant, stain resistant, and never requires a sealant, ever.
+Quartz is scratch resistant, stain-resistant, and never requires a sealant, ever.
 Clean with warm water and mild soap and you’re good to go!
 Comparable to Granite Level II pricing.

 Quartzite– Marble’s Cousin, with some color and movement.
 Quartzite Countertops are natural stone similar in makeup to Marble.
 Because of this, they require sealant care and are also susceptible to acidity.
 Be sure to wipe up stains immediately.
 Quartzite’s movement and coloring and the selling points of this stone, as they are vivid and beautiful.